roman-milk/roman-milk.github.io/white-sluts-club-innocent-lawyer.md

  "Yes, Master," I replied, suddenly feeling guilty that I had potentially disrespected him.

  I leaned forward, put my hands on the top of the couch, clenched my teeth and prepared for an intense pain that had already coursed through me.
 Then on one backwards push, I took all his ten inches in my ass.
-Report_Story #4